Proctor Farmers' Market Green Initiatives

 Below are some steps we take to dispose of garbage, recycling, and food waste generated by the Market:

-Step 1 - Customers dispose of waste in one of three clearly marked receptacles found throughout the Marketplace:
+Step 1 - Customers dispose of waste in one of three clearly marked 'Zero Waste' receptacles found throughout the Marketplace:

 Signage clearly describes what can be disposed of in each bin (shown below):